 - Lower the needle to touch the surface and release quickly and let it penetrate through the paste.

-- Keep repeating this procedure until needle fails to penetrate the mould for about 5mm from the bottom of the mould.
+- Keep repeating this procedure until the needle fails to penetrate the mould for about 5mm from the bottom of the mould.

-- The time gone since the water was added to the cement until the time when needle fails to pierce the mould till 5 mm from the bottom is known as Initial Setting Time.
+- The time has gone since the water was added to the cement until the time when the needle fails to pierce the mould till 5 mm from the bottom is known as Initial Setting Time.

 Final setting time of Cement: